 For the final 18 months of his military tenure, MDL served as a nurse at Breckenridge Hospital in Marion, Virginia, and at Hood Hospital in Bristol, Tennessee.
 While those final months of service may not have been glamorous, they certainly kept MDL from harm’s way.
 Finally, on 12 May 1865, while stationed at Hood Hospital, MDL was ordered to join with his regiment in their surrender to the Union in nearby Jonesboro, Tennessee.
 Ten days later on 22 May 1865 – four years and one week from the date of his enlistment – MDL took an oath declaring his allegiance to the Union and was released from custody to return home to his family.

-MDL’s mother, Hannah, and step-father Benjamin Bowles had relocated to Chattooga County by 1860, as confirmed by the 1860 Census.
+Prior to commencement of the war, MDL’s mother, Hannah, and step-father Benjamin Bowles had relocated to Chattooga County, as confirmed by the 1860 Census.
 Benjamin was too old to enlist in the war, so he and Hannah were available to care for Nancy and Ellen while MDL was off to war.
-When MDL decided to enlist, he likely arranged for Nancy and Ellen to join Hannah and Benjamin in Chattooga County.
+When MDL decided to enlist in May of 1861, he likely arranged for Nancy and Ellen to join Hannah and Benjamin in Chattooga County.
 Nancy’s mother Prushy, and her other children, likely remained in Oglethorpe County on their farm.

 Heartbroken In Alabama

 While MDL was able to avert personal tragedy on the battle field, he couldn’t avoid what was in store soon after his return home.
 The 1870 Census of Floyd County indicates that MDL and daughter Ellen were living with Hannah and Benjamin without Nancy, helping to confirm what family records maintain, that Nancy had died on 2 Aug 1869 in Alabama.